skrinkook/age-calculator/README.md

    - It can detect leap days, for example 29/2/2020 is okay.... but if u enter 29/2/2023 it will highlight day 29 as a invalid number because this is not a leap day.
    - Same goes if you enter more days than there are in a month you choosed.

 You can easily customize what should happen to a site when specific date are being entered.
-Just change year in the code below... just make sure you have both 2001-12-3 and 2001-12-03 variants, because without it on mobile devices it might not work.
+Just change year in the code below... make sure you have both 2001-12-3 and 2001-12-03 variants, because without it on mobile devices it might not work.
 ```
     if (inputDate.getTime() === new Date("2001-12-3").getTime() || inputDate.getTime() === new Date("2001-12-03").getTime()) {
       //What should happen